 What parents need to know

-Parents need to know that this beautiful series from the makers of Planet Earth and Life chronicles the struggles and triumphs of the planet’s most adaptable inhabitants: humans.
+Parents need to know that Human Planet is a beautiful series from the makers of Planet Earth and Life that chronicles the struggles and triumphs of the planet’s most adaptable inhabitants: humans.
 From the majestic jungles of South America to the barren Sahara Desert, this show introduces viewers to an array of indigenous people and their lifestyles, so there’s plenty of opportunity for learning.
 Very young children and sensitive kids might be bothered by the graphic scenes of animals being killed by predators and by humans, so be sure to gauge your kids’ readiness for this issue.
 What’s more, there is plenty of nudity (male genitalia, buttocks, and female breasts) related to some subjects’ customs.
 But if your kids can handle these aspects of this stunning series, then it’s a great choice for the whole family.

 What's the story?

 From the makers of Planet Earth and Life comes another sweeping documentary about nature and its inhabitants: HUMAN PLANET.
 Narrated by John Hurt, this series turns the cameras on Earth’s diverse human population, chronicling mankind’s impressive ability to adapt to any surroundings and to overcome the daunting obstacles of the natural world.
 The show visits some of the most remote locations in the world to witness how the indigenous people use ingenuity and minimal resources to survive harsh elements, deadly native species, and limited options for food.

 This series is a fascinating journey that will change the way you look at the world, inspire a new awe for the human spirit, and redefine how you interpret "civilization."
 Human Planet takes viewers around the world in six hours, bypassing the traditional tourism hotspots in favor of remote locales like the Altai Mountains of Mongolia, Inuit territory in Northeast Canada, and West Papua.